elliotlarson/dev-notes/books/start-small-stay-small-a-developers-guide-to-launching-a-startup.md

 * Fear.
 It can be scary to start something...
 I guess.
 * Lack of goals.
 Seriously, be clear with yourself about what you are trying to accomplish before setting down the path.
 * Inconsistency.
 I would call this section **focus** instead.
 Be dilligent in following through and put in consistent work that moves you closer to your goal(s).
+* Failing to effectively delegate.
+Use outsourcing to your advantage.
+This will not seem like a time/money saver in the beginning.
+Do it anyway, get better at it, and it will pay off when you learn the ropes and become comfortable with your outsourcing personel.
+He recommends a personal private assistant VPA (like Tim Ferris does in his 4 Hour Work Week).

+He re-iterates the importance of outsourcing:

+> Outsourcing aspects of your business is the single most powerful approach I've seen to increasing your true hourly rate as an entrepreneur